-the final decision taken by a patent examiner meaning to grant or to refuse the patent application.
+JPO/KIPO the final decision taken by a patent examiner meaning to grant or to refuse the patent application.
 Disposal of withdrawal or abandonment of the patent application is also included.

-the final decision taken by a patent examiner meaning to grant or to refuse the patent application.
+SIPO the final decision taken by a patent examiner meaning to grant or to refuse the patent application.
 Disposal of withdrawal of the patent application is also included.

-an Office action based upon the second or any subsequent examination or consideration by an examiner that closes the prosecution of a non-provisional patent application.
+USPTO an Office action based upon the second or any subsequent examination or consideration by an examiner that closes the prosecution of a non-provisional patent application.

 First office action

-FPO first communication of the examiner to the applicant in the examining phase of the granting procedure.
+EPO first communication of the examiner to the applicant on patentability

+during the granting procedure.